Ink Business Preferred® Credit Card review

 Similar to the CardName, CardName allows for employee cards at no additional cost, but unlike the Chase card, there is no limit on how much users can spend before premium earnings stop.

-Instead, the Capital One card offers unlimited 2% cash back on all purchases with no caps or categories to limit purchasing.
-Additionally, those looking for a nice welcome offer might appreciate the opportunity to earn a one-time cash bonus of $1,200 once you spend $30,000 in the first three months.
-Also, cardholders have access to similar perks such as purchase security and extended protection plans as well as travel and emergency assistance services.
-Both cards charge an annual fee, though Capital One's fee is slightly higher at AnnualFees.
+Instead, the Capital One card offers unlimited 2% cash back on all purchases with no caps or categories to limit purchasing, and unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
+Additionally, those looking for a nice welcome offer might appreciate the opportunity to earn a one-time cash bonus of $2,000 once you spend $30,000 in the first three months, plus earn an additional $2,000 cash bonus for every $500,000 spent during the first year.
+Also, cardholders have access to similar perks such as fraud coverage and extended warranty plans as well as travel and emergency assistance services.
+Both cards charge an annual fee, though Capital One’s fee is slightly higher at AnnualFees.
 It should be noted, however, that this fee is refunded once spending at least $150,000 in a year with the card.

 Even though this card has a modest annual fee, the large signup bonus more than helps make up for that expense during the first year, and the high ongoing rewards help to offset it moving forward.
 Since bonus rewards are focused on travel and business expenses, this is an ideal card for any business owner who frequently travels, and is even better for those often traveling abroad thanks to no foreign transaction fees.